Huxley Sweet Therapy Scrub Mask

 The product has an estimated shelf life of three years and probable expiry of 12 months after opening, (I could not find any usage duration on the packaging).

-I have grown quite accustomed to the Secret of Sahara scent so although I prefer my skincare to be fragrance free, I am so used to this particular range that it no longer bothers me.
-It is quite a strong scent so I would advise those with fragrance irritation should at least patch test this before using.
+I have grown quite accustomed to the Secret of Sahara scent so although I prefer my skincare to be fragrance free, I’m so used to this particular range that it no longer bothers me.
+It’s quite a strong scent so I’d advise those with fragrance irritation to patch test this before using.

 The scrub itself has an attractive appearance, the colour enhanced by Chromium Oxide Greens, a mineral pigment.
 The texture is a grainy, thick gel.
-To use, I apply it to a damp face and gently scrub in circular motions.
+To use, I apply it to a damp face and gently rub in circular motions.
 I do tend to scrub harder than necessary as I am a little addicted to the smoothness physical exfoliants achieve but in this case, I definitely had to tone it down as the texture is quite abrasive if you use too much force.
-With a light massage however, it is very satisfying.
+With a light massage however, it’s very satisfying.
+The particles in this scrub can be sharp and leave your skin with micro-tears so a light hand is a must.

-Although many argue that physical exfoliants, particularly those with walnut shell, are responsible for micro tears and abrasions in the skin, I really enjoy their effects.
+Although many argue that physical exfoliants, particularly those with walnut shell, are responsible for micro tears and abrasions in the skin, I think the way you use them can encourage or prevent such outcomes.
 You’re not meant to scrub with vigor when using them.
 The freshness, brightness and smoothness they achieve when used in a gentle manner is quite addictive.
 This product is no exception, successfully delivering on its claims.

-If you do not like topical exfoliation and are particularly against the use of walnut shell powder in skin products, I suggest you give this a miss.
+If you don’t like topical exfoliation and are particularly against the use of walnut shell powder in skin products, I suggest you give this a miss.
 If not however, give it a try but don’t rub too hard (which is a guideline worth implementing for all physical exfoliants).
-Provided you do this and apply no more than 2-3 times a week, it will keep your skin looking radiant.
+Provided you do this and apply no more than 1-2 times a week, it will keep your skin looking radiant.

 |Successfully sloughs dead skin cells||Only available online in Australia|